 When Amy and her sisters grew older, they took their baseball skills out of the family pasture to the Mohrsville Dodgers, one of several local girls’ softball teams.
 Behind the play of the Dunkleberger sisters, the Dodgers won the 1940 Schuylkill County League championship (even though Mohrsville is in Berks County).
 Amy’s oldest sister, Dorothy, was the only daughter not playing softball.
 Their mother had died of cancer in 1939, and while she was ill, Dorothy took over her farm chores, as well as household responsibilities in raising the other five children.

-The younger sisters moved from the Dodgers to the Diamond Lil’s, a softball team in nearby Leesport.
-(Coach Lloyd “Scoop” Clemens’s, son Doug played in the major leagues in the 1960s.)
-Amy, then a ninth-grader, was named Rookie of the Year.
-Described by Coach Clemens as “tireless performers,” the Dunkleberger sisters provided the backbone of the team – Amy in the outfield or at first base, Elaine in center field, Doris pitching, and Gladys catching. (“Gladys could throw the ball to second in the air from a sitting position behind home plate,” Amy said.)
-A teammate, shortstop Fern Shollenberger, played in the AAGPBL for nine years with Kenosha and Kalamazoo.
+The younger sisters moved from the Dodgers to the Diamond Lil’s, a softball team in nearby Leesport, with Amy being named Rookie of the Year.
+Lil's coach Lloyd “Scoop” Clemens’s (whose son Doug played in the major leagues in the 1960s) described the Dunkleberger sisters as "tireless performers," essentially forming the backbone of the team – Amy in the outfield or at first base, Elaine in center field, Doris pitching, and Gladys catching. (“Gladys could throw the ball to second in the air from a sitting position behind home plate,” Amy said.)
+A teammate of the Lil's was shortstop Fern Shollenberger, who played in the AAGPBL for nine years with Kenosha and Kalamazoo.
 The Diamond Lil’s were one of the better girls’ softball teams in Pennsylvania, though they usually were defeated in the late rounds of state tournaments by the Kaufmann Maids, of nearby Reading, who dominated Pennsylvania softball for a ten-year period..

 Amy’s brother Charles was a talented high-school player who did well enough in local recreational leagues to get a professional tryout in the late 1940s.
 A highlight of his baseball career was playing in an exhibition game August 1946 in Reading against the St. Louis Cardinals in which he had a single, one of only seven hits his team got as they fell to the Cardinals 12-1 An uncle, Charles Dunkleberger, was the longtime baseball coach at Reading High School.